goodalexander/goodalexander.github.io/content/posts/agentic-protocols.md

 There also may be a world in which Agentic Protocols simply register as crypto securities - an idea that has been surfaced by Blackrock and others.

 The key point to get across - that as real economic entities - not scams, or memes - Agentic Protocols will gain far more traction and mindshare with traditional conservative capital markets participants.

+The final regulatory tailwind for Agentic Protocols is the ARKK adjacent SPAC boom which made a joke of US capital markets with a huge number of so called Innovation Company IPOs in 2021.
+Most of these companies are down over 50%, and many - including the first and most prominent (Virgin Galactic) [are down over 80%](https://www.contracts-for-difference.com/features/spacs-disasters/).
+A sudden boom in cash flow generating technology companies with completely auditable operations would actually be a breath of fresh air from an investor protection perspective.

 ### Censorship Resistance and Security Classification